-The Indiana Office of Energy Development (OED) is offering grants under the Community Conservation Challenge (CCC) program.
-Non-residential entities may apply to receive $25,000-$250,000 for community energy conservation projects.
-Applications were due on November 15, 2012.
+The Indiana Office of Energy Development (OED) is offering grants under the CCC program.
+Non-residential entities may apply to receive $25,000-$100,000 for community energy conservation projects.
 Projects must be located in Indiana and must use commercially-available technologies.
 The project must be visible to the public and have at least one community partner, though priority will be given to projects with support from multiple organizations.
 A cost share is not required but applicants are encouraged to leverage other funds in lieu of cost share.

+Applicants may apply for either an Energy Efficiency/Renewable Energy grant or an Alternative Fuel Vehicles grant.
 Eligible projects include projects that demonstrate measurable improvements in energy efficiency or renewable energy, projects that result in a reduction in energy demand or fuel consumption, or projects that implement an energy recycling process.
-Eligible technologies include alternative fuel on-road vehicles, biomass, energy efficiency including HVAC, lighting, and traffic signals, combined heat and power, geothermal, hydropower, solar, solar hot water, waste management and recycling, water systems, and wind.
+Eligible technologies include alternative fuel on-road vehicles, biomass, energy efficiency including HVAC, lighting, and traffic signals, combined heat and power, geothermal, solar, solar hot water, waste management and recycling, water systems, and wind.

-Applications are limited to 1 per applicant, and necessary materials are located on the program web site.
+Applications are limited to one per applicant, and necessary materials are located on the program web site.